-The CCU is responsible for associating each device with a unique cryptographic identity and managing trusted execution in its IPUs.
-The CCU is a discrete chip based on STMicro's STM32H753 microcontroller [24].
-This chip was selected as the RoT based on several security features required to implement measured boot and to offer protection from a variety of attacks throughout the IPU lifecycle, such as the ability to provision a custom bootloader during manufacturing and a mode that prevents external access via interfaces such as JTAG.
-As shown in Figure 3, the CCU is connected to the IPU via the ICU.
+The CCU is responsible for associating each Graphcore device with a unique cryptographic identity and managing trusted execution in its IPUs.
+The CCU is a discrete chip based on STMicro's STM32H753 microcontroller [26].
+This chip was selected as the root of trust based on several security features required to implement measured boot and offer protection from a variety of attacks throughout the IPU lifecycle, such as the abilities to provision a custom bootloader during manufacturing in a region of one-time programmable flash memory, and to switch the microcontroller into a mode that prevents external access via interfaces such as JTAG.

+As shown in Figure 4, the CCU is connected to the IPU via the ICU.
 A dedicated pin receives all exceptions generated by the IPU in trusted mode, giving the CCU firmware full control over exception handling.
 The CCU reset pin is coupled in hardware with the ICU reset pin and IPU reset, so they cannot be independently reset.

 Firmware Architecture and Attestation.
-The CCU implements a measured boot protocol which is a variant of the Device Identity Composition Engine (DICE) architecture [12, 33].
-DICE ensures that each device is assigned a unique identity while minimizing exposure of hardware secrets.
-Except for the stable device identity, all derived secrets and keys automatically change when firmware (and its measurement) changes, which ensures that low-level firmware attacks do not compromise secrets used within other firmware.
+The CCU implements a measured boot protocol based on the Device Identity Composition Engine (DICE) architecture [14, 36].
+The protocol is designed to ensure that each device is assigned a unique identity while minimizing exposure of hardware secrets.
+The protocol also ensures that, except for the stable device identity, all derived secrets and keys automatically change when firmware (and its measurement) changes, which ensures that low level firmware attacks such as boot-kits do not compromise secrets used with other firmware.